Bio

 If you were good, there were many opportunities for bookings as live support bands for the UK and USA touring artists of the day.

-Paul’s band did “warm-ups” for a number of those UK and USA acts – including one for Dionne Warwick‘s gigs back in 1964.
-(Paul’s still scratching his head now after Dionne’s warm-up – as he didn’t even get to meet her!
-His band had to leave the stage hurriedly before her set started – so that his band could then travel on to the next gig at a different venue that same night!
+(Paul’s still scratching his head now after the warm-up for Mary – as he didn’t even get to meet her!
+His band had to leave the stage hurriedly before her set started – so that he and his band could then travel on to the next gig – at a different venue – that same night!
 It was “serious hard work” back then ……)

 Marriage and the arrival of children put paid to all this wanton behaviour and Paul then had to find more “serious jobs” with a regular salary to support his new family … with the now customary proviso that nights and weekends would still be spent writing and arranging and gigging ….